 Not necessarily.
 The University is required to provide the (amounts billed) and (scholarship or grant) figures to help you determine the amount of qualified expenses you can claim on your IRS Form 8863.
 You will need to review your payment records to determine the actual qualified expenses paid.
 Remember that qualified amounts paid by student loans may count as payments eligible for these purposes.
 Scholarships and grants received may reduce your eligible payment amounts.
 See IRS Publication 970 for information to determine your qualified expenses paid amount.

 Q. How did the University figure out what figures to include in Form 1098-T Box 2 Amounts billed for qualified tuition and related expenses?

-The figure in Box 2, Amounts billed for qualified tuition and related expenses includes the total amount BILLED of tuition, unit fee, course fee, summer tuition, rec fees, CLC during the calendar year 2009 for terms that started in 2010.
-This amount includes tuition and fees billed for Spring 2010, Summer 2010, and Fall 2010.
+The figure in Box 2, Amounts billed for qualified tuition and related expenses includes the total amount BILLED of tuition, unit fee, course fee, summer tuition, rec fees, for the terms that started in 2014.
+This amount includes tuition and fees billed for Spring 2014, Summer 2014, and Fall 2014.

-The figure in Box 4 Scholarships or grants includes scholars, grants, and payments made by a third party (not your parents or other individual).
+The figure in Box 5 Scholarships or grants includes scholarships, grants, and payments made by a third party (military or vocational rehabilitation agency).

 Q. My Form 1098-T contains incorrect information.
 How can this be corrected?